cpriyank/spark/content/posts/spark-joy.md

 I still feel this doesn’t clearly express what I feel, but at least has broader visibility now😅

+---

+PS.
 Dawn 🌸 pictures are in the subfolder called "dawn" of the same link I shared with you before 😅 https://mega.nz/folder/eh9yRKKa#ekNFWaergxlCG-YHj-lhew

 Felt this was relevant to those pictures 😒